jimmy-wynendaele/Exercice-Cadavre-Exquis-Jimmy/README.md

 ## * Hi there! *

-This is the story of a bird from a place far away.The bird was born blind and allergic to gluten.
+This is the story of a bird from a place far away.The bird was born blind.
 This story is about how he made his way through life.